ROS2 Plugin

 captures GetFooData

-.
-The final generated ros func_name becomes /GetFooData
+; the final generated ros func_name becomes /GetFooData

 .
-To simplify writing, the remapping_rule
+To simplify writing, you may omit {1}

-, as the system will automatically generate it to adapt the conversion between AimRT func_name and ros2 func_name.
+; the system will automatically generate it to adapt the conversion between AimRT func_name and ros2 func_name.
 Below are some quick examples demonstrating richer usage, assuming the AimRT func_name is pb:/aaa/bbb/ccc

 :